-Olive Garden Chicken Gnocchi Soup Recipe is one of my favorite soups!
-Olive Garden Gnocchi Soup is always a must-have when I visit and since they offer as many re-fills on your bowl as you want, I end up getting way too full!
-That’s when I decided to try making a copycat at home then I don’t need to stuff myself silly because there’s a whole pot!
-You’ll love it as much as we do!!
+Today’s Olive Garden Chicken Gnocchi Soup Recipe is one of my favorite soups and simple to make at home!
+Olive Garden Gnocchi Soup is always a must-have when I visit and since they offer as many re-fills on your bowl as you want–I end up getting way too full.
+That’s when I decided to try make an Olive Garden Gnocchi Soup copycat version at home.
+It tastes just the same and there’s a whole pot to enjoy!
+You’ll love our chicken gnocchi olive garden soup as much as we do!

 • Baking: dry heat, below 400 degrees for meat and fish, roasts, and vegetables.

 • Braising: browning the ingredients first and then covering with broth or water and slowly cooking.

 • Poaching: gently simmer ingredients in water or broth, using minimal amounts of liquid.